-According to the game description, you control a black cat named Fred and you have to climb trash cans, then a fence, and then hang on clotheslines with mice (who chew on the clotheslines) while avoiding a dog and objects thrown through the windows when open.
-And your objective is to get inside one of the windows.
+According to the game description, you control a black cat named Fred and you have to climb trash cans, then a fence, and then hang on clotheslines with mice (who chew on the clotheslines) while avoiding a dog and objects thrown out through the open windows.
+And your objective is to get inside one of those windows.

 In each window, there’s one of the several mini-games waiting for you.
 My favourite ones are the giant cheese room and the one with the fishbowl.
 I mean, look at the size of that cheese!
 And you have to get the mice that live inside it!
 Holy Cheddar, Batman!

-And after winning 1 of these mini-games, you end back in the alley, but now, each window that opens; it shows a white female cat calling you out.
-Cat calling you, if you will.
+And after winning one of these mini-games, you end back in the alley, but now, each window that opens, shows a white female cat calling you out.
+Cat-calling you, if you will.

 So again you climb on the trash cans, the fence and the clotheslines to enter one of the opening windows, but this time you enter the most pink and hearty thing I ever seen in my life.
-Several rows of hearts surrounded by Cupids shooting arrows.
+Several rows of hearts surrounded by cherubs shooting arrows.
 Man, even Liberace would say to take it down a notch!

-The objective here is to reach the top kitten while avoiding the other cats, the arrows and the broken hearts.
-Fortunately, you can use the present to offer to one of the cats on your path up.
-And if you fall through the bottom row, the white kitten apparently insults you and end up back in the alley.
-But if you get to the top cat, they kiss and somehow it causes an explosion of hearts in your computer screen.
+The objective here is to reach the top kitten (aptly named Felicia) while avoiding the other cats, the arrows and the broken hearts.
+Fortunately, you can use a present to offer to one of the cats on your path up.
+And if you fall through the bottom row, Felicia insults you and you end up back in the alley.
+But if you get to Felica, she kisses you and somehow this causes an explosion of hearts in your computer screen.
 Not even a St. Valentine’s parade has these many hearts!

-And then you go back to the alley, but notice how the setup of the alley changed and you also have gained an extra life.
+And then you go back to the alley again, but notice how the setup of the alley changed and you also have gained an extra life.
 This means you have restarted the game but in a higher difficulty level.